huntfx/pyhide/README.md

     			 - Return the location where the cache is stored.
     			 - It will still return the location even if no cache file exists.
     				Default: False

+    			h/hash/imageHash
+    			 - True/None/String
+    			 - Return the hash of the image.
+    			 - If True is given instead of a location, the image location passed to the main class will be used.
+    			 	Default: None

     		If cache exists: